MSchmidt951/Tank-Colosseum/README.md

 - Add a png file inside `Images\Powerup` with the file name the same as the name of the powerup.
   - The image should be 17x17 pixels big, use `Images\Powerup\blank.png` as a base.
 - Add four png files inside `Images\Turrets` with the files name the same as the name of the powerup followed by a number.
-  - The number should be 0-3 where 0 is for the red tank, 1 for the blue, 2 for the green and 3 for the yellow.
+  - The number must be 0-3 where 0 is for the red tank, 1 for the blue, 2 for the green and 3 for the yellow.